fabiooreff/Projecte-Battlebot-Java/README.md

 # Projecte-Battlebot-Java

-#### The purpose of this repository, is create a Java Bot for Telegram Desktop.
-#### The objective of this bot is offer news about battlefield news, i mean, it's an information bot for my Telegram friends group, but, is perfect exemple for learning a build a bot.
+#### The objective of this bot is offer news about battlefield in my Telegram friends group, and also give more expirience with Telegram bots.

 ![](battlefield.jpg)

-#### This bot It has basic functions to show specific links of the Battlefield page and finally i put them in a screen keyboard.
+#### This bot has basic functions to show specific links of the Battlefield page, which you can touch in the screen keyboard.

 # Dependences
-#### In my repository is it so the necessary dependencies for import Telegram API methods.
+#### Necessary dependencies for import Telegram API methods.
 Remember to make the following imports in the code:

 ##### org.telegram.telegrambots.api.objects.replykeyboard.ReplyKeyboardMarkup
 ##### org.telegram.telegrambots.api.objects.replykeyboard.buttons.KeyboardRow